wizwizdev/wizwizxui-timebot/README.md

 ## Important Points

-- To forcefully lock the channel, make sure to make the robot the channel manager and enable all access
+- To forcefully lock the channel, make sure the robot is a channel admin and give it all of the admin rights (tick all of them)
 - Before installing, make sure the php version is 7.4.
 To set it in the cpanel host, click on the PHP Selector option and set the domain related to the robot.
 - In the cpanel host, click on the Select PHPVersion option and make sure to activate Soap in the extension section
 - To use the NowPayment portal, the charge amount must be above 3.5 dollars because it cannot be paid below 3.5 dollars.
-- Lokishhost or Linux server must be outside of Iran (because Telegram is filtered in Iran)
+- Lokishhost or Linux server must not be hosted in Iran (because Telegram is restricted and censored in Iran)
-- If you use the Trojan protocol, the panel must have the ability to create a Trojan, otherwise your panel will have problems.
+- If you use the Trojan protocol, your x-ui panel must support Trojan, otherwise your panel will run into problems.
 - The validity of the config notification becomes zero after 2 days (that is, if the service is extended, the notification of expiration will be activated again)
-- If the volume of the service reaches one gig and the time reaches one day, a notification will be sent to the user
+- If the remaining traffic of the service reaches one gb and the remaining time reaches one day, a notification will be sent to the user
 - If the user does not renew the service within 48 hours, a service deletion notification will be sent to the user and the service will be deleted
 - If the public message or notification is not sent when setting the cron job (when setting the cron job, just delete the domain address from inside the command)
-- To create a test configuration, set the price to 0, each account can use the free test account only once
+- To create a test configuration, set the price to 0, each user is restricted to one test config per each telegram account
-- Panel type (Senai and Alireza) is used for Sanai version 1.1.1 and above and Alireza version 0.4.2
+- Panel type (Sanaei and Alireza0) is used for Sanaei version 1.1.1 and above and Alireza0 version 0.4.2
-- The panel type (simple) is used for Sanai version 1.0.9 and below, Alireza 0.3.2 and below, Vexilo Chinese panel, Niduka
+- The panel type (simple) is used for Sanaei version 1.0.9 and below, Alireza 0.3.2 and below, Vaxilu x-ui, Niduka
 - To use HTTP and Header in the robot, you must set the value of Header Type to http and enter the value of Host:domain.ir for the request header.
-- To prevent the sale of a server, you can set the server balance to 0
+- To close sales on a server, you can set the server balance to 0
 - To set the income notification channel, click on the ID inside the glass keyboard and set the channel again
 - To reinstall the robot, you must download the files from the beginning (the previous files do not work because you have a new file named baseinfo.php)